SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA): Atmospheric and Fundamental Parameters of Ultracool Dwarfs: Conclusion

-\item We constructed an empirical spectral atlas in the $T_{\mathrm{eff}}$ and $\log g$ diagram directly from the observed SPHEREx spectra of sources with parallaxes.
-The spectra were binned using the $T_{\mathrm{eff}}$ fitted with atmospheric models and the $\log g$ inferred from evolutionary models, providing an observational reference sequence for ultracool dwarfs over 0.75--5~$\mu$m that links spectral morphology to the adopted physical parameter scale.
+\item We constructed an empirical spectrophotometric atlas in the $T_{\mathrm{eff}}$ and $\log g$ diagram directly from the observed SPHEREx spectrophotometry.
+The measurements were binned using the $T_{\mathrm{eff}}$ fitted with atmospheric models and the $\log g$ inferred from evolutionary models, providing an observational reference sequence for ultracool dwarfs over 0.75--5~$\mu$m that links spectrophotometric morphology to the adopted physical parameter scale.

 \item The molecular index analysis reveals a coherent atmospheric sequence across the sample.
 H$_2$O and CH$_4$ strengthen toward lower $T_{\mathrm{eff}}$, with a steeper rise between $\sim$1300 and 1100~K, and the SAND and ATMO2020++ model sequences reproduce these trends in broadly consistent ways.
 CO and CO$_2$ show a shared nonmonotonic evolution: both rise below $\sim$1500~K, reach a turnover near $\sim$1000~K, and decline at lower temperatures.
-For these carbon bearing indices, the two model families differ much more strongly, with ATMO2020++ providing the closer overall match to the observed relation.
-Their dispersion is explained primarily by metallicity, and the CO$_2$ index is especially sensitive to metallicity in the range $T_{\mathrm{eff}}\sim 800$--1300~K, making it a useful empirical tracer of metallicity for brown dwarfs in this temperature interval. \end{enumerate}
+For these carbon-bearing indices, the two model families differ much more strongly, with ATMO2020++ providing the closer overall match to the observed relation.
+The model grid indicates that both $[\mathrm{M/H}]$ and $\log g$ can affect the CO/CO$_2$ indices, but that CO$_2$ has greater sensitivity to metallicity than to gravity at $T_{\mathrm{eff}}\sim800$--1200~K. Combining multiple indices, particularly those involving H$_2$O and/or CO$_2$ can reduce, but do not fully break, the $[\mathrm{M/H}]$--$\log g$ degeneracy. \end{enumerate}

 Taken together, this work provides a homogeneous empirical basis for studying ultracool dwarfs across the 0.75--5~$\mu$m range.
-By combining a large spectral atlas, uniformly derived atmospheric parameters, bolometric luminosities, constraints from evolutionary models, and molecular index diagnostics within a single sample, SUDA links observed spectral morphology to atmospheric chemistry, substellar cooling, and the boundary between stars and brown dwarfs.
+By combining a large spectrophotometric atlas, uniformly derived atmospheric parameters, bolometric luminosities, constraints from evolutionary models, and molecular index diagnostics within a single sample, SUDA links observed spectrophotometric morphology to atmospheric chemistry, substellar cooling, and the boundary between stars and brown dwarfs.
 It therefore provides an observational basis for future population studies, model calibration, and further investigations of the coolest and lowest mass sources with future infrared space telescopes.

 \onecolumngrid \makeatletter \@addtoreset{figure}{section} \@addtoreset{table}{section} \makeatother {\thesection\arabic{figure}} {\thesection\arabic{table}}